 Inspired by the trajectory HMM framework proposed by Zen et al., this paper proposed a probabilistic generative model for describing continuously time-varying sequences of data vectors governed by discrete hidden states.
-The proposed model is advantageous over the conventional trajectory HMM in that it makes it possible to derive convergenceguaranteed and efficient algorithms for parameter training and state decoding.
-Interesting future work involves incorporating the proposed model into the factorial HMM formulation to develop a new method for audio source separation.
+The proposed model is advantageous over the conventional trajectory HMM in that it makes it possible to derive convergence-guaranteed and efficient algorithms for parameter training and state decoding.
+Interesting future work involves incorporating the proposed model into the factorial HMM formulation to develop a new method for audio source separation that takes account of the dynamics of source spectra.